Schinzel/ai-assisted-development/doc/code_standards/code_standards_all.md

 ### Numbers
 For readability use thousand-separator for numerical values 10 000 and larger.
-That is user 129_690_289 instead of 129690289.
+That is use 129_690_289 instead of 129690289.
 This does not apply to ids.
 This applies to numerical data types and not strings.

 ## Code
 ### Interfaces
 Extensively use interfaces to define clear contracts and decouple components.
-Explicit interface contracts with strong typing and validation requirements. 🔒
+Explicit interface contracts with strong typing and validation requirements.
 - Since AI might implement functions differently than expected, well-defined interfaces with clear input/output requirements ensure architectural boundaries remain intact regardless of implementation details.
 - Every public interface or abstract class defining a significant unit of behavior must have a comprehensive contract test suite that rigorously verifies adherence to its documented purpose and constraints, independent of any specific implementation.